-The Voluntary Disclosure Program consists of two positions: a Revenue Research Analyst Manager and a Revenue Research Analyst.
+The Voluntary Disclosure Program consists of three positions: a Revenue Research Analyst Manager and two Revenue Research Analysts.
 These two positions act as program liaisons, carrying out the program's objectives.
 The Program focuses on working with taxpayers and tax practitioners to resolve taxpayers' obligations in a timely and fair manner.
 In return for coming forward voluntarily, filing all relevant tax returns, and clearing their tax debts, taxpayers are only responsible for the payment of tax and interest.

-The Voluntary Disclosure Program is highly successful; for fiscal year 2016-17 through May 2017, the program has collected \$24.8 million.
+The Voluntary Disclosure Program is highly successful; for fiscal year 2017-18 through May 2018, the program has collected \$31.5 million.
 The Program also focuses on creating an ongoing relationship with taxpayers and the tax practitioner community to promote better understanding of Pennsylvania tax laws and to ensure future compliance with relevant filing and payment obligations.